Beyond Accuracy: Evaluating Posterior Fidelity of Diffusion Inverse Solvers: Preliminarily and Background

-Prior work has proposed different taxonomies for diffusion-based inverse solvers depending on the different criterion, such as algorithmic structure, optimization technique, or the type of inverse problem \citep{daras2024surveydiffusionmodelsinverse,zheng2025inversebench}.
-For example, InverseBench groups existing PnPDP methds mainly based on algorithmic structure, including linear guidance, general guidance, variable-splitting, variational Bayes, and sequential Monte Carlo \citep{zheng2025inversebench}.
-InverseBench further provides a comprehensive benchmark that evaluates reconstruction performance across diverse operators using standard accuracy metrics including PSNR and SSIM \citep{zheng2025inversebench}.
-While its structural taxonomy is useful for describing how methods couple a diffusion prior with the forward model, it is primarily descriptive, and methods within the same family can behave quite differently.
-This motivates us to seek a more user-facing categorization perspective that better reflects practical capability.
+Prior work has proposed different taxonomies for diffusion-based inverse solvers depending on the different criterion, such as algorithmic structure, optimization technique, or the type of inverse problems~\cite{daras2024surveydiffusionmodelsinverse,zheng2025inversebench}.
+For example, InverseBench groups existing DIS methds mainly based on algorithmic structure, including linear guidance, general guidance, variable-splitting, variational Bayes, and sequential Monte Carlo \cite{zheng2025inversebench}.
+InverseBench further provides a comprehensive benchmark that evaluates reconstruction performance across diverse tasks using standard accuracy metrics including PSNR and Structural Similarity Index Measure (SSIM)~\cite{zheng2025inversebench}.
+While this accuracy assessment provides useful insights, it does not evaluate the posterior fidelity to understand the uncertainty and distributional behavior of different DIS methods.